 For all cases, acronyms or spelling mistakes on the accepted answers were marked as correct.

-There are a number of key dependent variables that we are able to derive from our data:
+There were several key dependent variables that we are able to derive from our data:

-• Confidence: the reported confidence at each information stage.
+• Confidence: participant reported confidence at each information stage.
 Initial Confidence refers to the reported confidence after the first stage of information seeking (Patient History), whilst Final Confidence refers to the reported confidence after the third and last stage of information seeking (Testing).
 We can then use these two variables to calculate Confidence Change, by subtracting the participants' Initial Confidence from their Final Confidence.
 Hence, a positive value for Confidence Change means that the participant has gained confidence over the course of the patient case.

 • Number of Differentials: we record the number of items in the list of differentials at each stage.
 Initial Differentials refer to the number of differentials after the first stage of information seeking (Patient History), whilst Final Differentials refer to the number of differentials after the third and last stage of information seeking (Testing).

 • Perceived Difficulty: the subjective rating by participants at the end of each case for how difficult they found it to determine a diagnosis for that patient case.
-This is reported on a scale from 1 (trivial) to 10 (impossible).
+This is reported subjectively by each participant on a scale from 1 (trivial) to 10 (impossible).

 • Accuracy: For a case to be considered ‘correct’, the participant should have reported the correct condition for that case within their list of differentials regardless of the number of differentials provided.
 Given that differentials are provided via free text, cases are manually coded as correct or incorrect using the aforementioned criteria.
 Our main accuracy measure is computed by the taking the likelihood value assigned to the correct differential if it is included in the list of differentials.
-This means that accuracy ranges from 1-10 when a correct differential is included and has a value of 0 when a correct differentials is not included.
+This means that accuracy ranges from 1-10 when a correct differential is included and has a value of 0 when a correct differential is not included.
 If multiple differentials that are considered correct were provided, then the likelihood value of closest differential to the true condition was used.

 • Proportion of Information Seeking: we take the number of unique tests requested at a given information stage (i.e. not including any tests from a previous stage or including tests that had been requested before during that stage) and divide this by the number of possible tests available.